DCHS’ “Identification is Your Ticket Home” Program

 DCHS offers a three phase pet identification program for dog and cat owners.
 They include:

 The Dunn County Humane Society hosts two low cost microchip clinics each year.
-Pet owners are charged only $10 per “24PetWatch” microchip injection and entry into the national pet registry.
+Pet owners are charged only $11 per microchip and includes entry into the national pet registry.
 Please contact the animal shelter at 715-232-9790 to confirm microchip clinic dates and location.
 Initial funding for these clinics provided by the Community Foundation of Dunn County.
+Microchips are also available throughout the year at DCHS for $30.

 DOG AND CAT LICENSES: The Dunn County Humane Society serves as a satellite location for Menomonie (WI) residents who are required to purchase pet licenses each year.
-This service provides convenience for working pet owners as the shelter is open during the following evening and weekend hours.
+This service provides convenience for working pet owners as the shelter is open during evening and weekend hours when city offices are closed.